DebjaniSihiLab/starter-hugo-research-group/content/post/Emory selected our lab to train undergraduate students/index.md

   focal_point: "top"
 ---

 Congratulations Milon Barmon for winning 2nd prize in poster competition at 2023 ASA-CSSA-SSSA annual meeting in St. Louis.
 Milon also received awards in video competition as the "Best in Show" and "Agronomy Best Video".
+See here for more information: https://www.acsmeetings.org/art-lounge/